developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 productversion: '1.1'
 ---

-##Overview
+## Overview
 SimulScan is an end-to-end data capture solution for developers building apps for Zebra Android devices intended to capture data with the device scanner.
-It contains powerful image capture technology that can acquire of the contents of an entire form in a single scan.
-Forms can include bar codes, text fields, phone numbers, images, signatures, even checkboxes; SimulScan can capture them all simultaneously.
+It contains powerful image capture technology that can acquire the contents of an entire form in a single scan.
+Forms can include barcodes, multiple lines of text, phone numbers, images, signatures, even checkboxes, and SimulScan can capture them all simultaneously.
 Once acquired, data can be instantly used to populate business forms, be further processed according to simple or complex rules, or simply stored for later retrieval.
 Incorporating SimulScan into the workflow can increase process automation and worker proficiency, improve data accuracy and reduce process-cycle times.

-###Benefits
+### Benefits

 * **Decodes multiple barcodes** with a single scan (Multi-barcode Mode)
 * **Automates data entry** with optical character recognition (OCR)
 * **Simplifies workflow exceptions** with optical mark recognition (OMR) and Signature presence detection
-* **Improves overall worker efficiency** and accuracy
+* **Improves overall worker efficiency** and accuracy of input

 **Simultaneous capture can include**: